recetasdemama/wordpress/wp-content/plugins/newsletter-sign-up/readme.txt

 * Added: Option to redirect to a given url after signing-up
 * Added: More elegant error handling.
 * Fix: "Hide checkbox for subscribers" did not work after version 1.5.1

-= 1.5.2 =
-* Fix: Fixed widget, it was broken after v1.5.1.

-= 1.5.1 =
-* Improvement: Minor code improvements
-* Improvement: Minor backend changes

-= 1.5.0 =
-* Added: Config Extractor, a tool that helps you extract the right configuration settings when manually configuring.
-* Improvement: Some code refactoring, more to come..

-= 1.4.3 =
-* Improvement: Added CSS classes to the form's label's and input fields.
-* Improvement: Added unique ID's to each form and input field
-* Added: Compatibilty with [WYSIWYG Widgets Plugin](http://dannyvankooten.com/wordpress-plugins/wysiwyg-widgets/) .
-Install that plugin if you want to be able to easily edit the widget's text. :)

-= 1.4.2 =
-* Improvement: Made the label at comment form and registration forms clickable so it checks the checkbox.
-* Improvement: Made 'email' a required field when submitting the sign-up form.
-* Improvement: Made 'name' an optionally required field when submitting the sign-up form.

-= 1.4.1 =
-* Added: the function `nsu_signup_form()` which you can call from your theme files to output a sign-up form, just like the shortcode.

-= 1.4 =
-* Improvement: Hide metaboxes in the NSU configuration screen
-* Improvement: Edit all widget labels in NSU configuration screen instead of widget options.
-(You might have to reconfigure some of your settings, sorry!)
-* Added: Ability to add a sign-up form to your posts or pages using the shortcode `[nsu_form]`
-* Some more restructuring of the code.

-= 1.3.3 =
-* Improvement: Users can now edit the widget labels for the email and name input fields.
-* Improvement: You can now use some common HTML-codes in the widget text's
-* Improvement: Linebreaks (\n) are now converted to HTML linebreaks in frontend.
-* Fixed: Widget typo in the label for the email input field.

-= 1.3.2 =
-* Fixed bug: not loading the widget's default CSS after submitting option page.
-* Fixed bug: 404 error after submitting the widget using API and 'subscribe with name'.
-* Improvement: Added id's to the input fields in the widget.

-= 1.3.1 =
-* Fixed: parse error, unexpected T_FUNCTION for older versions of PHP which do not support anonymous functions.

-= 1.3 =
-* Added a widget: adds a sign-up form to your widget areas

-= 1.2 =
-* Fixed critical bug causing all custom form requests to fail (iow no sign-up request was made).
-Sorry!
-* Fixed bug in backend: empty aweber list id field

-= 1.1.2 =
-* Re-added the predefined form values for Aweber, iContact and MailChimp
-* Fixed PHPList fatal error
-* Added additional data support when using YMLP API

-= 1.1.1 =
-* Fixed small bug for YMLP or MailChimp API users

-= 1.1 =
-* Changed the backend for different newsletters
-* Added YMLP API support
-* Added MailChimp API support
-* Now uses the WordPress HTTP API
-* Removed the ReadOnly attribute of prefilled fields
-* Now works with MultiSite registration forms too
-* Fixed inline CSS, now uses optional stylesheet
-* Better documentation

-= 1.0.6 =
-* Fixed a missing argument error.

-= 1.0.5 =
-* Fixed some undefined indexes notices in the frontend

-= 1.0.4 =
-* Small change in seconds before timeout when making the POST request.
-* Fixed bug with addititional data not being properly saved.

-= 1.0.3 =
-* Changed the plugin's backend structure
-* Added the <a href="http://dannyvankooten.com">DannyvanKooten.com</a> dashboard widget.

-= 1.0.2 =
-* Added option to send custom data along with the sign-up request.

-= 1.0.1 =
-* Improved script and stylesheet loading - now only loads on NS options page.
-* Added option to show checkbox at the BuddyPress register form

-= 1.0 =
-* Stable release
-* Added CURL support
-* Added option to show a checkbox at WP registration form
-* Added option to subscribe commenters with their name

-= 0.1 =
-Beta release